Soojin-Lee0819/Computational-Artwork/README.md

 # IntrotoIM
-This is a Github repository for Soojin's Intro to IM class.
+This is a Github repository for Soojin's Intro to Interactive Media class.

-You can find Soojin's IM projects and learning process on this page.
+You can find Soojin's Interactive Media projects that use Processing and Arduino.

+You can also read Soojin's learning process.

+Hope you enjoy :)